Endosys/ansible-workshop-vagrant/README.md

     vagrant plugin install vagrant-vbguest
     ```
 1. To register with subscription-manager a free RedHat Developer subscription is required.
 This Vagrantfile expects to find the credentials in environment variables called `RH_SUBSCRIPTION_MANAGER_USER` and `RH_SUBSCRIPTION_MANAGER_PW`.
 Ensure these are exported and available to Vagrant, the Vagrantfile will abort if these are not set.
+1. group_var/all.yml file filled in with all your specific settings an example is available [here](https://github.com/RedHatGov/redhatgov.workshops/blob/master/ansible_tower_aws/group_vars/all_example.yml)

 ## Start
+Be sure to update the source_all variable in Vagrantfile of where your all.yml file is located on host system.
 To start the vm just run command
 ```sh
 vagrant up